-We will meet in Williamstown, Massachusetts, and spend the afternoon getting to know one another, playing games and going on a short bike ride to prepare for our weeks together before driving to southern Vermont.
+We will meet in Williamstown, Massachusetts, and spend the afternoon getting to know one another, playing games and going on a short hike to prepare for our weeks together before driving to southern Vermont.

-Days 2-4: Hike and Kayak in Southern Vermont
+Days 2-4: Hike & Kayak in Southern Vermont

 For the first three days, we will camp near the quaint town of Arlington, Vermont, next to a beautiful mountainside lake north of Williamstown.
 We will spend two days hiking and exploring historic Manchester, Vermont.
 We’ll hike to a pristine waterfall, hidden in the Green Mountain wilderness.
 Then, in kayaks, we’ll paddle down the Battenkill River into New York State with professional guides.
 Together, we’ll appreciate the beauty of the area from the calm waters.

-We’ll drive to Lake George to hike, bike and explore this beautiful area.
+We’ll drive to Lake George to hike and explore this beautiful area.
 First, we will hike to the summit of Black Mountain for a view of Lake George and the Adirondacks.
-We’ll bike on a rail trail and spend the afternoon swimming at a Lake George beach.
+We’ll then spend the afternoon swimming at a Lake George beach.
 As we travel north through the Adirondack Park, we’ll stop for a day of rafting on the Hudson River Gorge with professional guides.
 Once we reach Lake Placid and the heart of the Adirondacks, we’ll hike to the top of Cascade Mountain (4,098 feet), one of the Adirondack High Peaks.

-Days 9-12: Lake Champlain and the Long Trail
+Days 9-12: Lake Champlain & the Long Trail

 For our next adventure, we’ll head back to Vermont and spend a few days on the shores of Lake Champlain.
-We’ll visit Burlington, Vermont, and explore the surrounding area by bike.
-Back on foot, we’ll hike along a section of the Long Trail to the top of Camel’s Hump (4,081 feet), one of Vermont’s highest peaks, for a view of Lake Champlain and the Adirondacks.
+We’ll visit Burlington, Vermont, and explore the surrounding area.
+Next, we’ll hike along a section of the Long Trail to the top of Camel’s Hump (4,081 feet), one of Vermont’s highest peaks, for a view of Lake Champlain and the Adirondacks.
 On our way back to Williamstown, we’ll pass through the historic town of Middlebury and take in beautiful views of the rolling Green Mountains.

 Day 13: Trip End